nheidloff/heidloffblog/_posts/2023-03-03-introduction-to-prompt-tuning.md

 Prompts are a way to find the right entry points in the huge neural networks and to look for answers close to these entry points.
 I compare this with smart Google searches.
 To perform efficient searches, I try to provide as much context as possible, for example by defining lots of keywords for the specific topics of interest.

 Large language models understand the relationship between meanings of words.
-The more similar words are, the closer they are in the huge mutit-dimensional neural networks.
+The more similar words are, the closer they are in the huge multi-dimensional neural networks.
 Via good prompts **context** is provided.
 For example, when searching information how to write source code, it makes sense to start searching in the cluster of neurons that understand programming as opposed to another cluster of neurons which knows about nature.

 In the example above the text 'it was' was added to the prompt.
 Prompt Tuning provides different options to find out what the best words in the prompts are that are appended ('B') and/or prepended ('A').